Remembering Dick, Jimmy & Norme

 The raiders had to take off sooner than planned because the convoy was spotted by a Japanese fishing trawler.
 The Captain of the aircraft carrier USS Hornet wanted those Army airplanes off his deck and his boat out of there ASAP!

-In announcing the raid, President Roosevelt referred to the carrier as “Shangri-La,” clever nod to James Hilton’s book, “Lost Horizons.”
+In announcing the raid, President Roosevelt referred to the carrier as “Shangri-La,” a clever nod to James Hilton’s book, “Lost Horizons.”
 The raid took the Japanese by complete surprise, as they did not expect any normally land-based US bombers to be able to reach their home islands.

 Doolittle was awarded the Medal of Honor for the Tokyo raid.
 He was also promoted to General immediately, and later as a three-star led the mighty 8th Air Force.
 He is remembered for many pioneering accomplishments in aviation, but the Air Corps fighter pilots loved him for releasing them from flying slowly with the huge bomber formations to forge ahead to lure German fighters aloft to be engaged in air battles.